Apartment Finder Houston

 Didn’t pay your rent on time?
 A late fee will be assessed for each month that your late.
 Be sure to ready your lease contract for the amount and any grace period you may have.
 Usually, the rent will be due on the 1st of the month.
 And many communities will give you the option of paying rent through an online portal.

-Its an additional charge that renters will pay on top of their current monthly rent.
+It’s an additional charge that renters will pay on top of their current monthly rent.
 It’s relatively new and usually is $15 or $20 per month.
 If your asking why you have to pay this on top of the additional pet deposit, you might want to direct the question to the manager.
+Many apartments are now charging pet fees in addition to a pet deposit.

 Many communities are requiring renter’s to hold a policy.
 You might think that the landlord or owner is responsible for your belongings from a fire, flood, or unimaginable loss.
 But that’s simply not the case.
 Think of everything your bringing with you to your new place.
 That might be artwork, electronics, furniture, clothing, etc. Can you put a value on this?
 Renter’s insurance will assist with the replacement of your belongings.
 Also if there is a fire or flood, and your place is uninhabitable, where will you go.
 Certain policies will cover for hotels, etc. You might be wanting to know how much a policy will cost?
 It’s best to contact a company but it’s not as much as you think.